Lecturer: Keith Ball

 Leads To: MA4J3 Graph Theory

-• Partially order sets: Dilworth's theorem, Sperner's theorem, the LYM inequality.
+• Partially ordered sets and set systems: Dilworth's theorem, Sperner's theorem, the LYM inequality, the Sauer-Shelah Lemma.

 • Symmetric functions, Young Tableaux.